-- the need for Council wide transformation over the next two years to deliver a leaner, more sustainable organisation, involving a review of all services beyond the change programmes already underway in finance and planning (an 'improved operating model for Tandridge' was attached to the report - in response to a comment during the debate, the Chief Executive confirmed that actions for delivering the model would be developed in the near future) - progress in implementing the finance transformation programme to date and an explanation of the change programme for the planning service (as reported to the Planning Policy Committee on the 25th November 2021) which involved the creation of four additional posts at a cost of £76,000 per annum; £114,000 was being sought for an eighteen-month period, expected to be funded from the flexible use of capital receipts - the work undertaken in conjunction with IMPOWER to identify savings opportunities - an explanation of the flexible use of capital receipts regime whereby the Government allowed Councils to spend their capital receipts on the revenue costs of transformation projects, and the requirement for the application of this type of receipt to be matched by revenue savings and/or cost containment - strategies applicable to the four policy committees - financial performance in 2021/22 - the emerging draft 2022/23 budget and Medium Term Financial Strategy/ outlook to 2023/24 as attached at Appendix D - an update on the development of the capital programme 2022/23 to 2024/25.
+- the need for Council wide transformation over the next two years to deliver a leaner, more sustainable organisation, involving a review of all services beyond the change programmes already underway in finance and planning (an 'improved operating model for Tandridge' was attached to the report - in response to a comment during the debate, the Chief Executive confirmed that actions for delivering the model would be developed in the near future) - progress in implementing the finance transformation programme to date and an explanation of the change programme for the planning service (as reported to the Planning Policy Committee on the 25th November 2021) which involved the creation of four additional posts at a cost of £76,000 per annum; £114,000 was being sought for an eighteen-month period, expected to be funded from the flexible use of capital receipts - the work undertaken in conjunction with IMPOWER to identify savings opportunities - an explanation of the flexible use of capital receipts regime whereby the Government allowed Councils to spend their capital receipts on the revenue costs of transformation projects, and the requirement for the application of this type of receipt to be matched by revenue savings and/or cost containment - strategies applicable to the four policy committees - financial performance in 2021/22 - the emerging draft 2022/23 budget and Medium Term Financial Strategy/ outlook to 2023/24 - an update on the development of the capital programme 2022/23 to 2024/25.

-Information concerning the proposed new and revised Council Tax discounts, exemptions and premiums were provided as per Appendix E.
+Information concerning the proposed new and revised Council Tax discounts, exemptions and premiums were provided within the report.

-Details regarding the Council Tax base for 2022/23 were presented as per Appendix F.
+Details regarding the Council Tax base for 2022/23 were also presented within the report.